Skip to content

 Angkor 1-day pass US$37 (2026); US$62 / US$72 for 3-day / 7-day

-Layover verdict Not a casual layover airport for Angkor; temples need a full day
+Layover verdict Not a practical layover airport for Angkor; the temples need a full day

 More deals you might like